Skip to main content

 • brothers and sisters

-The council might agree that you have a local connection because of other family members.
+Other family members could count.
 For example, if you were brought up by another relative and are in close contact.

 • were in care in the area for at least 2 years

-This applies even if you were placed there by another council.
+This applies even if you were placed in care in the area by another council.

-You also have a local connection if you're:
+You also have a local connection if you:

 If your pathway plan is with a county council, you have a local connection to the whole county council area.
-This applies even if you live somewhere else now.
+This applies even if you now live somewhere else.

 You can choose where to apply if you have a connection to more than one council area.